 Graduate Program Advisor

 Graduate students will work closely with the Graduate Program Coordinator (GPC).
 The GPC is a member of the IAS graduate faculty.
 The primary functions of the GPC are to advise in a substantive, academic nature relating to the graduate program as whole, give direction and shape work leading to the thesis or final project.
 This includes advising in the selection of electives that will contribute to that end.
 The GPC may or may not serve on your thesis committee, depending on the specific direction you ultimately decide to pursue.
 However, the GPC can help you identify a potential chair and/or committee members and appoint them.

 You will work closely with your thesis chair.
 The role of the thesis chair is separate from that of the faculty advisor.
 Once the thesis committee is formed, the chair assumes the function of a primary academic advisor.
 The chair must be a member of the IAS Graduate Faculty.
 Before the student registers for thesis credit, the thesis chair and the student must sign the Thesis/Project Committee Chair Appointment Letter.
+(Please schedule an appointment with the graduate program advisor for this letter.)
 As stated in the letter, it is the role of the chair to help the student shape an interdisciplinary thesis or project of a quality appropriate to a master's level.
 The chair's ultimate duty is to evaluate the thesis or project and, if satisfactory, attest to its quality by signing the signature page of the document.
 You are encouraged to actively engage in choosing your thesis chair.
 Provide the graduate program advisor with the original signed appointment letter and distribute copies to everyone on your committee.
 Keep a copy for yourself.